 The national symbol of the ancient empire of Rome was the eagle.
 The eagle, the strongest and most aggressive of the birds, dominated the skies.
 It could fly higher and swoop down faster than any other bird, picking off its prey with little or no resistance.
 It was a fitting symbol of Roman power.

 It isn’t well known, but for Rome, the eagle held an even deeper significance than power and superiority.
 In Rome, the eagle was how the gods would choose who would be king, who would be the next emperor.
 The eagle chose who would be the “son of god”, as the emperors were often referred.
 Indeed, the eagle was a very important symbol for the Roman empire.

 Rome wasn’t the first and wouldn’t be the last to choose the eagle as their symbol of imperial dominance and military might.

 The Eagles of History’s Empires

 Before Rome, the eagle was a symbol used by the Egyptian empire, though the Romans made it famous.
 Even after Rome adopted a watered-down version of Christianity and made it the national religion, it retained its eagle symbol.
-The empire of Rome lasted for around 500 years until it inevitably crumbled under the weight of it’s own destructive power.
+The empire of Rome lasted for around 500 years until it inevitably crumbled under the weight of its own destructive power.
 Throughout the centuries, the eagle would become the symbol of national might for various empires.
 The Byzantine Empire chose the symbol of an eagle to represent its power.
 The French empire used the symbol during the Napoleonic wars.
 The Third Reich in Nazi Germany utilized the eagle prominently as a symbol of imperial dominance.